koordinates/python-client/docs/source/user/contributing.rst

    .. note::

-    You will need to install dev dependancies in :file:`requirements-dev.txt` to build documentation.
+    You will need to install dev dependencies in :file:`requirements-dev.txt` to build documentation.

 #.
 Check the `Buildkite build <https://buildkite.com/koordinates/python-client>`_ is passing.